-With the API gateway deployed and running, let’s create our first service through the ServiceHub.
+With the API gateway deployed and running, let’s create our first service.
 To create a service, navigate to the Gateway Services section on the left-hand navigation bar.
 Next, click the + New Gateway Service button in the center of the screen.

-Once you set the URL, you can configure a route.
-A route tells the gateway which requests should go to which upstream service.
-In this case, we should direct anything under the accounts pathed to this service.
+Let’s create a route by clicking the Add a Route button.
+In this case, we should direct anything under the "/pet-store" path to this service.
 We've exposed the service to Kong Gateway, and it's ready to receive API requests.

 With our service defined and exposed, let's apply a Kong plugin to protect the service from accidental or malicious overuse.
 To do this, we’re going to be using the Rate Limiting plugin.
 Rate limiting lets you restrict how often each user can call your API.

 In this case, I want to apply a rate limit of 10 requests per minute.
-And once you apply the local policy and set the configuration, click Create to activate the plugin and start rate limiting traffic.
+And once you apply the local policy and set the configuration, click Save to activate the plugin and start rate limiting traffic.

-To enable caching for a service, click the New Plugin link in the Plugins section of the "find-pet-by-id" Route overview page as you did earlier for the Rate Limiting plugin.
+To enable caching for a service, click the + New Plugin link in the Plugins section of the "find-pet-by-id" Route overview page as you did earlier for the Rate Limiting plugin.

 Let’s walk through how we can secure our service with key authentication.
 By adding key authentication, we’re controlling the data allowed to send from our gateways.
 We’ll also be able to identify unique consumers accessing the API.